 All relevant supporting documentation must be uploaded as part of your online application.
 It is advisable to get the documents you need first and only begin your online application once your documents are saved as digital files.
 These can be in the following formats: JPEG, PDF, DOC, DOCX.

 If you have to wait for documents to be sent to you, you can begin your application online and upload the documents at a later time but still before the closing date.

 Please note: this will require you to continue your application on the same device that you started your application on.
 The application closes on 20th October 2022, at 5 pm.
 Incomplete or late documentation will not be accepted and will render applications ineligible.

 For any paper documents, you will need to create scanned electronic copies of them to upload online.
-There are a number of ways to create a scanned electronic copy of your document:
+Please note, you can only upload one digital file per question.
+If you have two or more documents to upload per question you need to create a single digital file first.
+There are a number of ways to create a scanned electronic copy of your document/s:

 Supporting documents for Income

 |Department Social Protection (DSP) payment||Full DSP statement of payments for 2021||You can request a DSP statement for 2021 through mywelfare.ie or from your local community welfare office/Intreo Office|

 |Self-employed income||Notice of Assessment / Self-Assessment Letter for the year 2021||You can request a Notice of Assessment / Self-Assessment for 2021 from the relevant person’s account at www.revenue.ie|

 |Income from Employment (PAYE)||Statement of Liability 2021Note: An end of year employment summary pdf is not a statement of liability. .||A Status of Liability (formerly called End of year statement – P21) for 2021 can be requested from the relevant person(s) revenue account at www.revenue.ieA Status of Liability/End of year statement is a 2-sided document, please include a pdf copy of both the front and back page.|